yihuaihong/yihuaihong.github.io/_pages/about.md

 ## Hello, I am YihuaiHong, a third year undergraduate student at South China University of Technology.
 My research interests lie in Natural Language Processing and Language Models.
-I am conducting research on the accerlation of LM's inference under the supervision of [Ziqian Zeng](https://ziqianzeng.github.io/) <a href="https://ziqianzeng.github.io/">Ziqian Zeng</a>.
-## Meanwhile, I am visisting [UCL Web Intelligence Group](https://twitter.com/ucl_wi_group) & [SpaceTime Lab](https://www.ucl.ac.uk/civil-environmental-geomatic-engineering/research/groups-centres-and-sections/spacetimelab) as a research intern under the supervision of [Aldo Lipani](https://aldolipani.com/).
+## I am conducting research on the accerlation of LM's inference under the supervision of <a href="https://ziqianzeng.github.io/" style="text-decoration: none;">Ziqian Zeng</a>.
+Meanwhile, in this summer I am visisting [UCL Web Intelligence Group](https://twitter.com/ucl_wi_group) & [SpaceTime Lab](https://www.ucl.ac.uk/civil-environmental-geomatic-engineering/research/groups-centres-and-sections/spacetimelab) as a research intern with a focus on Large Language Models, under the supervision of [Aldo Lipani](https://aldolipani.com/).
-## I am also looking for a 24's Ph.D. opportunity now.
+## I am also looking for a 24's Ph.D. opportunity now :).